SiddhantAttavar/NPS-INR-Codewars-2022/Prelims/Problem2/Question.md

 # Problem 2
 ## Problem Statement
 Doreamon and Nobita use Doreamon's 4D pocket to teleport to Mars.
-Interestingly, they find all numbers in Mars written in binarry! <br/>
+Interestingly, they find all numbers in Mars written in binary! <br/>
-Make a code to convert the binary into numbers, so that nobita can finally by his Gukki and Louis Button Wallet...
+Make a code to convert the binary into numbers, so that nobita can finally buy his Gukki and Louis Button Wallet...

 ## Explanation
 For those who are not familiar with binary, it works in the powers of 2.
 For eg, in 101, the right most number [1] stands for 2^0x1, and the middle number [0] stands for 2^1x0, and the leftmost number [1] stands for 2^2x1